 While the early literature focused primarily on the application of S. boulardii for prevention and treatment of CDI, more recently there has been a shift towards to the use of Lactobacillus sp. preparations, such as Lactinex (Becton Dickinson, San Diego, Ca) or Lactobacillus GG (Culturelle, Bloomfield, Ct.).
 Early support for Lactobacillus came from a randomized, double-blind, placebo controlled trial, published by Hickson et al[195] reporting the use of Actimel (Danone, France) in the prevention of CDI.
 In the United States, a similar product would be DanActive by Dannon.
 No patients in the probiotic group developed CDI, while 17% (9 of 53) in the placebo group developed CDI (P = 0.001).
 The authors concluded that “this has the potential to decrease morbidity, health care cost, and mortality if used routinely in patients aged over 50.”
 Unfortunately, the article by Hickson et al[195] adds little substantive new data to the argument, because of its very poor generalizability.
 The extraordinarily high exclusion rate resulted in only 6.4% of screened patients being evaluable in the efficacy analysis.
 Of the 1760 patients assessed for eligibility, 1625 (92%) were excluded and a further 148 refused to participate, leaving only 135 patients to be entered in the study.
 Of these, 16% were lost to follow up, leaving only 6.4% of the patients eligible for analysis.
 As noted in a Letter to the Editor “I was astounded to read in the study method that Hickson et al[195] had excluded high risk antibiotics (as well as some misclassified low risk antibiotics).
 To do so is akin to performing a trial of an agent that claims to prevent Type 2 diabetes, but excluding obese patients” [196].

 Since that time a significant number of trials have been conducted with varying levels of support for probiotics.
 A 2008 Cochrane Review of the use of probiotics in the treatment of CDI in adults identified 4 randomized control trials meeting inclusion criteria, all of which were noted to be small in size and have methodological problems[197].
 Of these studies, only one was found to have a statistically significant benefit for probiotics, the previously mentioned study by MacFarland et al on S. boulardii.
-The most promising evidence to date for probiotics comes from a systematic review and meta-analysis involving pooled data from 20 studies and 3818 patients, which revealed a pooled RR of 0.34 (95% CI 0.24-0.49), in other words a reduction in the incidence of CDI of 66%[198].
+The most promising evidence to date for probiotics comes from a systematic review and meta-analysis involving pooled data from 20 studies and 3818 patients, which revealed a pooled RR of 0.34 (95% CI: 0.24-0.49), in other words a reduction in the incidence of CDI of 66%[198].
 Calculating the optimal information size (OIS), which is the number of patients required for an adequately powered study, using the worst-plausible-assumption and applying a 5% population incidence of antibiotic-associated CDI, the authors suggest this moderate-quality evidence predicts probiotics prophylaxis would prevent 33 episodes of CDI per 1000 persons.
 Additionally, while their study indicated a larger risk reduction in the use of multiple species preparation over single species, this was likely accounted for by heterogeneity between studies.